jage/bluesky-jetstream-to-lavinmq/README.md

 * Add `x-stream-filter-value` and message headers like `type: post`, `date: 2025-08-27`, `language: en`
 * Look at compression, make sure we can store lots of data
-* Build a simple consumer to actually read from LavinMQ

 ## Installation